jeswanthyda/Poker-Hand/README.md

 Rule Induction implementation for Poker

 ### Contributors
--Jeswanth Yadagani
+- Jeswanth Yadagani
--Prutha Parmar
+- Prutha Parmar
--Kavita Anant
+- Kavita Anant

 ### Significant Work
 Dealing with positional component of a record and training the model to detect poker hand for an unseen record.